Getit-Tech/getit-sdk/README.md

     curUrl,
 ```

-1. Redirect - this is your website
+1. Redirect - this is the URL of the advertiser's website
-2. Company name - this is the set name when the company is creating
+2. Company name - this is the name of the ad campaign the clicked banner belongs to
-3. Banner size - size of the banner
+3. Banner size - size of the banner the user clicked
-4. Slot id - id of the clicked banner
+4. Slot id - id of the clicked banner on the publisher's site
-5. Redirected from - url of dapp
+5. Redirected from - URL of the publisher's site

+This allows us to collect the clicks analytics per publisher as well as per banner within that publisher's site.